-In this article, I’ll attempt to give you a better understanding of the two practices by describing what they each involve and their separate purposes.
+This article will help you understand the two practices better by describing what they each entail and their distinct purposes.

 Simply put, a process is a set procedure that involves a sequence of steps that need to be taken in order to produce a result, whereas a project is a temporary course of action that aims to deliver a distinctive product, service, or result.

 Further details to know whether something is a project vs a process:

 Led by a project manager and conducted by a project team, a project is a collection of tasks that have to be accomplished in order to achieve a goal.
 It includes a scope, fixed timeline, project plan, and resources.
 It’s something that generally hasn’t been done before within an institution and is often implemented to administer change.

 The first phase is the conception stage, where the ideas get explored, the research gets done, and possibilities are decided.
 This all helps to determine whether a project is feasible enough to actually happen.